vishket/gbapp/README.md

 result in an error.
 You will either have to DROP the existing table OR rename the new table in the .env file

-- Load data into table: http://localhost:5000/load_data
+- Load data into table: http://localhost:5000/load-data

-The *load_data* endpoint loads data from 'data.csv' into an existing database table.
+The *load-data* endpoint loads data from 'data.csv' into an existing database table.

 ## Examples